 Whilst the practical component of many modules is important, most modules require an element of written work as part of the assessment strategy.
 This may take one of a number of forms, as follows:

 For the rest of the academic year (October-June), university tutors are only a phone call or an email away, and much of the study will be done using the university’s online resources.
 Along with all our students, you will have access to our Virtual Learning Environment – ‘Blackboard’ – and all the learning materials will be there.
 Along with all other CCCU Music students, you will also have access to our ‘E-Library’, which will include the Grove Online Dictionary of Music, and the Naxos CD library online.

 Have a quick tour around the Music Department, and be convinced that our Church Music programmes are a wonderful way to deepen your knowledge and understanding of your work in sacred music.
 We think these courses have a lot to offer – whether you’re an experienced musician already, or a youngster who would quite like the opportunity to work towards a degree whilst staying where you are right now.

 Applications for a full-time place on the course should be made through UCAS.
-Applications for part-time places are not currently being accepted for the academic year 2012-13.
+Applications for part-time places are not currently being accepted.

 For further course information please contact the Programme Director, Chris Price: email@example.com